35 Best BUJO Spreads for a Colorful Summer 2024

 1. Master the Basics: Before diving into complex techniques, ensure you have a solid grasp of fundamental skills like line work, shading, and perspective.

 2. Experiment with Styles and Mediums: Try different graffiti styles like wild style, bubble letters, or stencil art.
 This exploration will help you find your unique voice.
-For more context about how to find your voice and personal brand, check out my article here.
+Check out my article on personal branding for context about how to find your voice and personal brand.

 3. Practice Sketching: Regular sketching sharpens your creative abilities and helps you refine your concepts before translating them onto larger surfaces.
-For more tips to practice drawing, read this article.
+Drawing is an essential part in learning art and improving your graffiti art drawings.
+Read this article about drawing tips for artists.

 4. Study Typography: Understanding letterforms and typography is essential in graffiti.
 Study various fonts and letter styles to add diversity to your work.
 A fun and easy way to do this is through bullet journalling.
-For BUJO and sketchbook inspiration, check out this article.

 5. Color Theory: Learn color theory to create eye-catching compositions.
 Experiment with color schemes and their emotional impact.